The Early Industrialists in Flintshire

 in a wide range of commodities including tobacco, sugar and tea.

-Thomas Barker (-1739) probably alerted Patten to the attractions of Greenfield as Barker was a partner in the Cheadle activities before he left Gadlys in 1733.
+Thomas Barker (-1739), a Holywell man, probably alerted Patten to the attractions of Greenfield as Barker was a partner in the Cheadle activities before he left Gadlys in 1733.
 Maybe it was the potential of this company to participate in the rise of the Liverpool slave trade which led him to leave lead for brass & copper?

 By 1772 the company opened a new smelter at Stanley, St Helens, and in 1790 they set up a smelting works on the coalfield between Swansea and Llanelly at Penclawdd.
 They were followed into Swansea 5 years later by the famous Bristol Brass & Copper Company.